What kind of holidays do you offer?

 - Do a general tidy of the accommodation

 A deposit per accommodation of an amount that varies according to the campsite will be requested on arrival.
-The deposit can be held if cleaning of damage issue with the accommodation at departure.
+The deposit can be held in the event of the above not being carried out, or if there is damage to the accommodation at departure.

 Are there any charges for campsite facilities?